h0uter/h0uter.github.io/_projects/2020-04-20-MLDG-project.md

 A possible explaination could be that the authors slightly altered/optimized their algorithm while rewriting it to Tensorflow.
 The available code base is a previous version of the code, which after inspection and testing should behave exactly like the pseudocode algorithm in figure 1.
 It could be possible that the overall algorithm was altered or optimized in some way when it was rewritten into Tensorflow.

 A second possibility could be that the number of runs performed is critical to the accuracy of the original paper.
-In our reproducability project, only 3 runs were performed because it was found that the accuracy did not vary significantly between runs (see the 95% confidence interval).
-It could be that the authors ran the experiment a large number of times and averaged the resulting accuracies, but this was not specified in the paper.
+In our reproducibility project, only 3 runs were performed because it was found that the accuracy did not vary significantly between runs (see the 95% confidence interval).
+It could be that the authors ran the experiment numerous times and averaged the resulting accuracies, but this was not specified in the paper.

 Whether or not this is the case could be investigated in future work.